microsoft/pyright/docs/type-inference.md

 Symbols are defined within _scopes_.
 A scope is associated with a block of code and defines which symbols are visible to that code block.
 Scopes can be “nested” allowing code to see symbols within its immediate scope and all “outer” scopes.

 The following constructs within Python define a scope:
 1. The “builtins” scope is always present and is always the outermost scope.
-It is pre-populated by the Python interpreter with symbols like “int” and “list.
+It is pre-populated by the Python interpreter with symbols like “int” and “list”.
 2. The module scope (sometimes called the “global” scope) is defined by the current source code file.
 3. Each class defines its own scope.
 Symbols that represent methods, class variables, or instance variables appear within a class scope.
 4. Each function and lambda defines its own scope.
 The function’s parameters are symbols within its scope, as are any variables defined within the function.